Exploring Canyonlands National Park ‘Needles’ Section

-Our latest adventure took us to the awe-inspiring Needles section of Canyonlands National Park.
+Our latest adventure took us to the Needles section of Canyonlands National Park.
 While planning our trip, we ensured to include some must-see spots, including Big Spring Canyon Overlook and the fascinating Newspaper Rock.
 Despite hearing mixed reviews, our curiosity about this less visited part of the park encouraged us to make the drive.
+But, to be honest, enjoy the Canyonlands National Park ‘Island in the Sky’ area nearer to Moab and save yourself the time and gas.

 Big Spring Canyon Overlook

 We kicked off our exploration by heading to the Big Spring Canyon Overlook.
-The vistas here were nothing short of breathtaking, as the jagged formations carved by eons of erosion created a stunning backdrop.
-It’s a place where nature’s raw power is on full display, and we spent a while soaking in the majesty of the landscape.
+The vistas here were a bit short of breathtaking, especially after visiting the Island in the Sky section previously.
+It’s a place where nature’s raw power is on full display, and we spent a while soaking in the majesty of the landscape – literally as a small puddle on the rocks kept our toddler busy with a game of ‘plop or splash’ for ages!

 Intrigued by Newspaper Rock